Guest Explorer: Anton Louw – Founder of Sunbird Tea

 How does terroir make a difference in tea?

 We are the first to look into the terroir differences of the rooibos and launch a range based on this.
-As we are still new – with our first harvest only a year ago, we are still in very much a learning phase as to how the terroir affects flavour.
+As we are still relatively new – with our first harvest in 2017, we are still in very much a learning phase as to how the terroir affects flavour.
 The differences are there, to be sure, but what causes these will take time.
 After all, the French wine approach to terroir is the outcome of centuries of trial-and-error practice.
 Still, we are already noticing that the hotter and drier areas appear to accentuate the flavours and make them more robust, while cooler areas are producing softer, more delicate flavours.

 Can you get high-quality rooibos tea like Sunbird outside of South Africa?